bkil/freedom-fighters/en/server/backend-optional-web-apps.md

 ### Batch processing

 You basically still serve your content as static web pages.
-However, you can have an elaborate scheme of continuously update the content, but decoupled from the real time visitor requests.
+However, you can utilize an elaborate scheme for continuously updating the content, but decoupled from the real time visitor requests.
 This may be accomplished by a daily scheduled cron job.

-* It introduces a slight elevated security risk if the operation of your update mechanism is influenced by user input even indirectly.
+* It introduces a slightly elevated security risk if the operation of your update mechanism is influenced by user input even indirectly.
-* It reduces your expected attack surface area that you are fencing off real time connections from your processing.
+* It reduces the expected area of attack surface if you fence off real time connections from processing with access to various databases.
 * It aids in damage control that you are running around the same frequency as your backup snapshots.

-You can host your web pages either at a static web host and run the updater on a separate host like your router and update it via (S)FTP.
+You can host your web pages either on a static web host and run the updater on a separate host like your router and update it via (S)FTP.
 You can also host at a dynamic web hosting provider, but disallow any kind of direct script execution by a visitor.

 ### Piggybacking